Bay of Arrows: The Bay of Arrows according to Columbus

 The trade began and the Cigüayos traded a couple of their weapons to the Europeans without any problems.
-Suddenly, for reasons still not completely known, the Cigüayos "ran to get their bows and arrows where they had laid them and returned with cords in their hands to bind the men" What ensued was a brief skirmish between the seven Spaniards and the roughly 50 armed Cigüayos.
+Suddenly, for reasons still not completely known, the Cigüayos "ran to get their bows and arrows where they had laid them and returned with cords in their hands to bind the men".
+What ensued was a brief skirmish between the seven Spaniards and the roughly 50 armed Cigüayos.
 The Indians pushed towards the Spaniards and were pushed back almost immediately.
 Columbus's personal logs state that one native received "a great cut on the buttocks" and another was "shot in the breast with an arrow".
 The natives immediately scattered and ran, some dropping their weapons and ammunition in the process.
-Most of Columbus's men wanted to pursue the natives in their retreat and defeat them fully.
+Most of Columbus' men wanted to pursue the natives in their retreat and defeat them fully.
 The commander of the seven man crew ordered them to return to the ship and report the events to their admiral.
-None of Columbus's men suffered any injury in the skirmish.
+None of Columbus' men suffered any injury in the skirmish.